JuliaDataScience/JuliaDataScience/contents/why_julia.md

 ## What Julia tries to accomplish? {#sec:julia_accomplish}

+> **_NOTE:_**
+> In this section we will explain the bells and whistles about what makes Julia shine as a programming language.
+> If it becomes too technical for you, you can skip and go straight to [@sec:dataframes] to learn about tabular data with DataFrames.jl.

 Julia [@bezanson2017julia] is a relatively new language, first released in 2012, aims to be **both easy and fast**.
 It "runs like C^[sometimes even faster than C.] but reads like Python" [@perkelJuliaComeSyntax2019].
 It was made for scientific computing, capable handling **large amounts of data and computation** while still being fairly **easy to manipulate, create and protype code**.